Synqly/examples/connect/nextjs-pages/README.md

 >
 > Please contact us if you need access or support.

-1. Clone this repository and navigate the directory of this example:
+1. Clone this repository and navigate to the directory of this example:
    ```sh
    cd connect/nextjs-pages
    ```